Download MP3 Audio Track

 If you live in a climate where there is a marked change of seasons, be glad.
 The cycle of spring, summer, autumn, and winter is a thing of wonder, and its wonder ought not to be lost on us.

 There are many things in the world, like the seasons, whose enjoyment stems mainly from the fact that we don’t have them all the time.
-To enjoy something, not have it for a while, and then see it come around again is one of life’s most pleasant experiences.
+To enjoy something, and then not have it for a while but see it come around again, is one of life’s most pleasant experiences.
 As the seasons cycle through their yearly round, we are refreshed, replenished, and reminded of things we would forget if we didn’t have the seasons.